jts/nanopolish/docs/source/quickstart_call_methylation.rst

 Quickstart - calling methylation with nanopolish
 =====================================================

-As Oxford Nanopore sequencers are sensitive to base modifications it is useful to quantify the strength of their effect.
-Here we provide a step-by-step tutorial to help you get started with our `call-methylation` module that predicts genomic bases that may be methylated using signal-level information.
+Oxford Nanopore sequencers are sensitive to base modifications.
+Here we provide a step-by-step tutorial to help you get started with detecting base modifications using nanopolish.

-**For more information about call-methylation:**
+**For more information about our approach:**

-* Simpson, Jared T., et al. `"Detecting DNA cytosine methylation using nanopore sequencing." <https://www.nature.com/articles/nmeth.4184>`_ nature methods (2017).
+* Simpson, Jared T., et al. `"Detecting DNA cytosine methylation using nanopore sequencing." <https://www.nature.com/articles/nmeth.4184>`_ Nature Methods (2017).

 **Requirements**: